Skip to content

 To get USART1 working, we need to complete the following five steps in order.
 Each step has a clear reason, so let's go through them one by one.

 Both PA9 and PA10 are on GPIOA.
-Just like in the LED/button tutorial, GPIO port clocks are off by default, so we must turn them on first.
+Just like in the LED/button tutorial, the GPIO port clock is off by default and must be turned on first.

 __HAL_RCC_GPIOA_CLK_ENABLE();